Boy Chorister Scholarships

 Week B: Monday, Tuesday, Wednesday and Friday 4.40pm rehearsal for 5.30pm service; no Sunday duties.

-In addition to these core duties, the choir sings services at Christmas and Easter as well as concerts at churches in Cornwall.
+In addition to these core duties, Truro Cathedral Choir sings services at Christmas and Easter as well as concerts at churches in Cornwall.
 Occasionally there is a foreign tour during the Easter or Summer holiday.
 A full schedule is published well in advance.

 The official chorister auditions take place annually at Truro Prep School.